FabioRosado/Niebieski/_posts/2017-11-28-another-post.md

 ## Code Highlighting

-This theme comes with a customised colour theme for the rouge highlighter.
-I'd recommend that you specify the language of your code when you post it otherwise rouge will just show the text in one colour.
+This theme comes with a customised color theme for the rouge highlighter.
+I'd recommend that you specify the language of your code when you post it otherwise rougue will just show the text in one color.

 To specify the language of your code you can do it in markdown language like this: